Elkhorn Creek Lodge

 The Foreign President

-Posted in obama, politics by mountainmusings on April 4, 2009
+Posted in obama, politics by Eugene Podrazik on April 4, 2009

 There was a reason our founding fathers posited a requirement in the US Constitution that the President of the United States be a natural born citizen.
 And, Obama proves the point.
 Only by luck of his American citizen unwed mother getting knocked up in Hawaii did Obama make the grade.
 But, while technically a natural born US citizen, Obama has displayed all of the characteristics of a third-world cabinet minister (and I mean that comparison is a very negative sense); an EU or UN grandee.
 Moreover, this is not an affectation, but an ingrained, reflexive characteristic of a man who simply knows nothing else.